TrainProtocol/solver/README.md

 # 🚄 Train.Solver

-**TrainSolver** is a modular and extensible C# application built on [Temporal.io](https://temporal.io), implementing the [TRAIN Protocol](https://train.xyz).
+**TrainSolver** is a modular and extensible application built on [Temporal.io](https://temporal.io), implementing the [TRAIN Protocol](https://train.xyz).
 It provides a trustless, permissionless, and scalable framework for cross-chain asset swaps across multiple blockchain networks, such as Ethereum-compatible chains (EVM), Starknet, and Solana.

 | Component | Dockerfile Location | Image Badge |